 The code will NOT be removed from your e-record in EIS automatically or by a DOE administrator unless YOU do something (and this usually means filing an Article 78 litigation pursuant to the Civil Practice Law and Rules) about it.

-The DOE doesn’t like talking about it.
-Heck, Unity Caucus doesn’t like talking about it.
-Question someone in OPI about the “ineligible list” and they’ll claim it doesn’t exist.
-Case in point: Philomena Brennan was a teacher who filed an Article 78 to withdraw her resignation and get her name off the the “ineligble list.”
-Judge Schlesinger ordered Theresa Europe to give info on how people get placed onto the list and how these individuals get off.
-Ms. Europe immediately took Ms. Brennan off the list rather than give any information, which made this part of the Article 78 moot.
+The DOE doesn’t like talking about it!
+Heck, Unity Caucus doesn’t like talking about it!
+Question someone in OPI about the “Ineligible/Inquiry List” and they’ll claim it doesn’t exist.
+(And that could actually be a matter of semantics because, at the time this article was posted, the current lingo is “OPI Code.”)
+Case in point: Philomena Brennan was a teacher who filed an Article 78 to withdraw her resignation and get her name off the “Ineligble/Inquiry List.”

-The first step is figuring out whether you have a notation/code/flag on your EIS file.
-Now let’s distinguish your e-record on EIS compared to your personnel your principal keeps on you in the school (and that you should be requesting to view regularly.
-I’m looking at you probationers!) and that should ideally get photocopied and sent to 65 Court Street for a yearly update (doesn’t always happen, folks).
-Your personnel file does not contain everything on you — especially if you were the subject of a “secret investigation” (yes, sometimes you can be investigated for charges and no one will tell you!) or that you’ve been “flagged” and are ineligible for employment in a DOE school or vendor.
+The first step is figuring out whether you have a notation/flag/OPI Code on your EIS file.
+Now let’s distinguish your e-record on EIS compared to the physical file(s) which your principal keeps on you in the school (and that you should be requesting to view regularly.
+I’m looking at you, probationers!) and that should ideally get photocopied and sent to 65 Court Street for a yearly update (doesn’t always happen, folks).
+Your personnel file does not contain everything on you — especially if you were the subject of a “secret investigation” (Yes, sometimes you can be investigated for charges and no one will tell you!) or that you’ve been “flagged” and are ineligible for employment in a DOE school or by a DOE vendor.